 Navigating through the menu structure is done using the arrow buttons.
-The display displays a maximum of 4 lines a time.
-The menus often contain more information or possible choices.
-To display these, you can browse through using the arrow buttons.
+The display displays a

+Overvie ∋w ain more information or possible choices.
+To rrow buttons.
-Кеу Description

-(▲) cursor up

-(▼) cursor down
+Calibration > >

+Setting ings >

+Alarms >

 (◀) a step back or move cursor to the left

-(⊷) "Enter" confirm the selection or place cursor to the right
+(H) "Enter" confirm the selection or place cursor to the right

-(✓) confirm change.
+(~) confirm change.

 (×) go back to main menu or cancel change

-\ Only in the [Overview] menu this key has a 2nd function, the manual start of a chlorine measurement.
+Only in the [Overview] menu this key has a 2nd function, the manual start of a peroxide measurement.